 | ||# Beds||Lowest||Highest

-Live just 207 steps away from the heart of UNBC!
+Live just 5 minutes away from the heart of UNBC!
 Convenient, safe and supportive, Neyoh and Keyoh buildings are home to fully furnished apartment-style living.
 Students can choose between self-directed housing or four different living communities:

 and Academic Intensive Community.